ogontaro/git-cherrycrop/README.md

 ## How It Works

-1. The script searches for commits using the `git log --grep="<prefix>"` command, which looks for commit messages that contain the specified prefix.
+1. The script searches for commits using the `git log <branch> --grep="<prefix>"` command, which looks for commit messages that contain the specified prefix in the specified branch.
-2. The commit hashes are collected, and `git cherry-pick` is applied to each commit individually.
+2. The commit hashes are collected, and `git cherry-pick` is applied to each commit individually on the current branch.

 ## Why Use `git cherrycrop`?